 Will I have to pay alimony forever?

 Not necessarily.
 In a short-term marriage, a judge will likely include a termination date.
 And you can seek termination or reduction based on changed circumstances.
-For example, if your ex has moved in with a new partner, then you have a strong argument that a judge should modify the support you pay.
+For example, if your ex has moved in with a new partner, you have a strong argument to reduce or end the amount you owe.
+Talk to an attorney about your options.

 Who pays taxes on alimony?

 It depends on when an alimony order was entered.
-If before 2019, then the recipient spouse will pay taxes on alimony, and the paying spouse can deduct them.
+If before 2019, then the receiving spouse will pay taxes on alimony as taxable income, and the paying spouse can deduct them as a tax-deductible expense.
 However, recent changes to the tax code changed these rules for orders after 2019.
 Now, alimony is not considered income for the spouse who receives it, and the paying spouse cannot deduct the payments.
 This change can have enormous financial consequences, so contact an attorney quickly.

 Will a prenuptial agreement impact alimony?